CONVERT

 Processing your file...

 Why this pair exists — CAB is Microsoft's Cabinet archive format used in Windows installer packaging.
 Ergo, the LZMA route.
 A CAB becomes a LZMA by opening the source archive in memory and writing every entry into a new container using the LZMA codec.
 No files touch disk in cleartext, which is handy when the CAB is password-protected or contains sensitive folders.
 Worth knowing: CAB is Microsoft's Cabinet archive format used in Windows installer packaging.
-Meanwhile LZMA is an archive format that bundles multiple files into a single compressed container.
+Meanwhile LZMA is a compression/archive format used to package or shrink files.

 Windows Cabinet